nealarch01/KVStore/README.md

 ## Installation
 To install this package, use Swift Package Manager.

-1. In Xcode, select **File > Add Package Dependencies** in the menu bar.
+1. Open Xcode and in the menu bar, select **File > Add Package Dependencies**.
-2. In the dialog box, enter `https://github.com/nealarch01/KVStore` in the search bar.
+2. In the dialog box, paste `https://github.com/nealarch01/KVStore` in the search bar at the top right.
-3. Add it to your app target(s).
+3. Lastly, add the package to your app's target(s).

+## Contributions
+All contributions are welcome!
+- **Ideas/Bugs**: If you have an idea for a new feature, or encountered a bug, open a new Issue.
+Describe it clearly and include any steps to reproduce if it's a bug.
+- **Pull Requests**: keep them simple and handle one feature/bug at a time.
+Additionally, make sure the title and description is clear and descriptive.